trip5/esphome-docs/guides/beginners_guide_adding_devices.rst

 ==================================

 .. seo::
-    :description: Adding Devices to ESPHome (For Beginners)
+    :description: A step-by-step beginner's guide to adding device YAMLs to ESPHome in a running Docker container, with detailed instructions and pictures.
     :image: docker-mark-blue.svg

 This guide is for people who are not so tech-orientated but wish to get their feet wet with ESPHome.